Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 Nightlife In San Diego

-The nightlife in San Diego is also vibrant and fun.
+I also loved the nightlife in San Diego as it was super vibrant and fun.

-Head downtown to the city’s Gaslamp Quarter which is the centre of San Diego’s nightlife scene.
+I usually headed downtown to the city’s Gaslamp Quarter which is the center of San Diego’s nightlife scene.
 It is famous for having many rooftop bars, nightclubs with celebrity DJ’s and atmospheric jazz clubs.

 The Gaslamp Quarter features 16 blocks packed with over 180 restaurants, 50 bars and 10 nightclubs.